exakat/exakat-docs/Reference/Cases.rst

 +++++++

-:ref:`could-be-typed-callable`, in wp-admin/includes/misc.php:74.
+:ref:`could-be-typehinted-callable`, in wp-admin/includes/misc.php:74.

 $objMethod argument is used to call a function, a method or a localmethod.
-The type would save the middle condition, and make a better job than 'is_array' to check if $objMethod is callable.
+The typehint would save the middle condition, and make a better job than 'is_array' to check if $objMethod is callable.
 Yet, the final 'else' means that $objMethod is also the name of a method, and PHP won't validate this, unless there is a function with the same name.
 Here, callable is not an option.

 .. code-block:: php